 Franklin is one of the state’s fastest-growing areas.
 New residential developments are springing up throughout the community, primarily near Drexel, Puetz, Loomis and Ryan roads.
 In recent years, the city has built a new municipal building and library.
 The community is blessed with an ample supply of parkland that will guarantee green space for generations to come.

 Greendale was created in 1938 as a U.S. Department of Agriculture experiment in urban planning.
 One of three "Greenbelt" communities built by the federal government in the 1930s, it is modeled after an English garden town.
 Parks, gardens, recreational areas and open spaces completely surround the community.
-It is also the home of Southridge Mall, the largest regional mall in the Milwaukee area.
+It is also the home of Southridge Mall, a regional shopping.

 Greenfield is one of the county's larger communities geographically, extending from the Waukesha County line on the west to 27th Street on the east.
 As its name implies, Greenfield contains many parks and recreational areas.
 It is also a vibrant city, with at least seven distinct commercial districts - Highway 100, 76th Street, Forest Home Avenue, Layton Avenue, 60th Street, Loomis Road and 27th Street.